juliaseid/ourVillage/ReadMe.md

 #### Apache License V2.0

-Copyright 2020 Tyler Bates, Julia Seidman, KhanSahab Khakwan @ Epicodus
+Copyright 2020 Julia Seidman @ Epicodus

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.